hyperledger-labs/splice/cluster/README.md

 1. `cncluster pdown` Will remove from the cluster, the portions of the configuration managed by Pulumi.

+Note: Since we are experiencing a significant amount of false-negatives on Pulumi deployment, the `cncluster` script can now optionally retry all pulumi commands.
+To enable that, set an environment variable `PULUMI_RETRY` to 1.

 ### Manual Google Cloud Configuration